 Leaf spot is another potential problem for indoor elephant bush.
 This disease is caused by fungi or bacteria and results in small, dark spots on the leaves of the plant.

 Leaf spots can be prevented by ensuring that the plant has adequate airflow and by avoiding overhead watering, which can spread the fungus or bacteria.

 Stem dieback is another potential problem for elephant bushes.
 This occurs when the stems of the plant begin to die back from the tips, eventually causing the entire plant to collapse.

 Stem dieback is often caused by overwatering, so it is important to water only when the soil is dry to the touch.
 In addition, make sure that the plant has adequate airflow to prevent stem rot from setting in.

 If you notice any of these problems with your indoor elephant bush, be sure to take corrective action immediately to prevent further damage.
-With proper care, your plant should remain healthy and thrive for many years to come.

 When it comes to elephant bush indoor care, the type of soil you use is also important.
 This plant does best in well-draining soil that is high in organic matter.